 What is a CD account?

 A certificate of deposit (CD) account is an alternative to a traditional savings account.
-A CD account typically requires a higher minimum balance than savings accounts, and your funds will usually remain on deposit for a fixed period of time (the “term” of the account).
-You earn interest by putting a one-time deposit down and can choose your account's term length based on your bank's available CD account term options.
+A CD account typically requires a higher balance than savings accounts, and your funds will usually remain on deposit for a fixed period of time (the “term” of the account).
+You can start earning interest after you make a one-time opening deposit and can choose your CD account's term length based on your bank's available CD account term options.

 CD accounts may offer better interest rates than savings accounts.
 Longer terms will usually also have more favorable rates.
-Note that your rates will remain fixed for the duration of your CD account's term.
+Note that your rates will remain fixed if you chose a fixed CD rate over an adjustable CD rate.

 What is a savings account?

-Here’s a quick comparison to keep handy when deciding between a CD or savings account:
+Here’s a quick comparison that may help when deciding between a CD or savings account:

 When to consider a savings account: